opsgang/libs/bash/bashdoc-to-md.awk.md

     $FOO "foo says $*"
 }

+# Only valid annotations or global vars trigger
+# action from bashdoc-to-md.
+# So this comment block is ignored.
 ignored() {
     # bashdoc-to-md ignores this function because
     # there is no preceding @desc annotation.